pypeit/PypeIt/doc/manual.rst

 a tuple of negative values, e.g. ``(-1, -5)``.

 .. note::
-    Multiple manual extraction entries are separated by a semi-column.
-See above example.
+    Multiple manual extraction entries are separated by a semi-colon.
+See Keck/DEIMOS example above.

 Echelle
 -------